 Unemployment Insurance Projected Cash Inflows and Outflows, in Constant Dollars, Under Expected Economic Conditions.
-The significant assumptions used in the cash flow projections of the UTF show total cash outflow exceeds total cash inflow in FY 2021 and 2022 and total cash inflow exceeds total cash outflow in all other years in the projection period.
+The significant assumptions used in the cash flow projections of the UTF show total cash inflow exceeds total cash outflow in all years in the projection period.

 Sensitivity Analysis.
-The effect on the accumulated UTF assets of projected total cash inflows and cash outflows of the UTF, in constant dollars, over the ten-year period ending September 30, 2030, are demonstrated in two sensitivity analysis.
+The effect on the accumulated UTF assets of projected total cash inflows and cash outflows of the UTF, in constant dollars, over the ten-year period ending September 30, 2031, are demonstrated in two sensitivity analyses.
 Each sensitivity analysis uses an open group, which includes current and future participants in the UI Program.
-Sensitivity Analysis I assumes lower rates of unemployment and Sensitivity Analysis II assumes higher rates of unemployment.
-In Sensitivity Analysis I, there are net cash outflows in FY 2021 and 2022, but there is a net cash inflow FY 2023 and net cash inflows continue through 2030.
-In Sensitivity Analysis II, net cash outflows, are projected in FY 2021 through 2024, but inflows exceed outflows in FY 2025 through 2030; net cash inflows are reestablished in FY 2026 and peak in FY 2028 with a decrease in unemployment rate in FY 2025 and then steadily downward in FY 2026 through 2030.
+Sensitivity Analysis I assumes higher rates of unemployment and Sensitivity Analysis II assumes even higher rates of unemployment.
+In Sensitivity Analysis I, there are net cash outflows in FY 2022 through 2024, but there is a net cash inflow in FY 2025 and net cash inflows continue through 2031.
+In Sensitivity Analysis II, net cash outflows are projected in FY 2022 through 2025, but inflows exceed outflows in FY 2026 through 2031; net cash inflows are reestablished in FY 2026 and peak in FY 2030 with a decrease in unemployment rate in FY 2030 and then lower in 2031.
 For additional information on the sensitivity of the projections of the UI Program, refer to DOL's financial statements.